 Manjaro is another best Linux to use on Home computers in 2021.
 There was a time when installing Arch Linux on the system, without much knowledge of Linux distros, was really a cumbersome task especially for beginners and home users.
-However, with Majaro and other popular Arch-based GUI Linux distributions, it becomes so easy now.
+However, with Manjaro and other popular Arch-based GUI Linux distributions, it becomes so easy now.

 We can install Manajro using a USB drive on almost any modern PC or laptop.
 The best thing is, officially and via community, Manjaro is available in multiple desktop environments such as Gnome, XFCE, Budgie, LXDE, KDE Plasma, Awesome, i3, and more… Thus, you can go for the one which suits and makes you & your all family members comfortable while using Manjaro on the common home computer.

-Just like MX Linux, Manjaro also offers a package manager called “Software Update” that not only has official Arch repo but also other to install various applications that are not available otherwise.
-For example- AUR, SNAP, and Flatpak, thus gives a wide range of access to easily install windows alternative opensource programs on this Arch Linux.
+Just like MX Linux, Manjaro also offers a package manager called “Software Update” that not only has official Arch repo but also others to install various applications that are not available otherwise.
+For example- AUR, SNAP, and Flatpak, thus give a wide range of access to easily install windows alternative opensource programs on this Arch Linux.
 Thus, a perfect middle-ground for those who want good performance, full control, and all the latest software.

 3. Zorin OS Core or Ultimate- Windows 10 like interface

-Zorin OS is also known as one of the best Windows or macOS alternatives because of Windows 10 like interface and also an option to enable dock menu to mimic macOS.
+Zorin OS is also known as one of the best Windows or macOS alternatives because of Windows 10 like interface and also an option to enable the dock menu to mimic macOS.
 It is based on Ubuntu, therefore, stability and access to a huge list of online tutorials and forums would not be an issue.

 The developers designed it especially for those who are not much comfortable with the command line, therefore, most of the tasks can be done using the graphical user interface.